Last Updated on December 15, 2022 by Kayla

 4 Ways to Avoid Comparison

 Imagine looking at a photo appreciating the snapshot of joy or smiles of others rather than immediately pointing out your own insecurities.
-Instead of envying others or things we don’t have, how can we learn to embrace our uniqueness no matter the scenario.
+Instead of envying others or things we don’t have, how can we learn to embrace our uniqueness?

-So how do we overcome this?
+How do we overcome this reflex?
 What steps can we take to avoid comparing our chapter one to someone else’s chapter twenty?
-To begin, we can increase self-confidence with positive affirmations.

-Below are some strategies to help influence your perspective and appreciate yourself and your situation as is.
-Of course, it’s easier said than done; however, with time and practice, these principles can lighten your mental load and help cut yourself a little slack!
+Below are several strategies to help influence your perspective and appreciate yourself and your circumstances as is.
+Of course, it’s easier said than done; however, with time and practice, these principles can lighten the mental load and help prevent you from being your own worst enemy.

 1. Embrace your unique strengths